 Around 3.4 million people in the UK have .
 However, about a quarter of these cases remain undiagnosed, with some of them being detected only when serious symptoms develop.

 Type 2 is the most frequent kind of diabetes and can lead to blindness, and .

 Earlier diagnosis can enable patients to more effectively manage their condition.

-Durham University researchers tested the blood glucose levels of 1,000 people who were on visits to their optician and had one or more risk factors for diabetes, like a high body mass index or being aged above 40.
+Durham University researchers tested the levels of 1,000 people who were on visits to their optician and had one or more risk factors for diabetes, like a high body mass index or being aged above 40.

 Nearly a third of them were referred to their family GP as they may be at risk from the disease.

 It is imperative that the proportion of individuals with undiagnosed diabetes is still a 'hard-to-reach' group who are still undiagnosed.